chapel-lang/chapel/doc/users-guide/base/constParam.rst

 signed and unsigned integers, ``real`` and ``imag`` floating point values, enumerated types, and strings.
 Literal values of these types can be considered to be anonymous ``param`` values.
-In the future, we hope to expand this list to include additional types, such as complex values, ranges, domains, arrays, records, classes, and unions.
+In the future, we expect to expand this list to include additional types, such as complex values, ranges, domains, arrays, records, classes, and unions.